The SALSA MS-MLPA

 locus, located more than 220 kb centromeric of GNAS

-exon A/B located within a differentially methylated region.
-LOM can also be observed at additional GNAS
+complex locus (Figure 1).
+LOM can also be observed at GNAS

-exons, namely AS and XL, which is usually associated with a gain-of-methylation (GOM) at GNAS
+, which can also be associated with a gain-of-methylation (GOM) at NESP55

 .
 The autosomal dominant form of PHPIb can be caused by maternal heterozygous deletions in STX16